thomaspwang/check-classification/README.md

 ## Environment Setup

 You only need perform steps 1 through 4 **once**.
 You can check if you've completed the environment by checking that a `.venv/` file exists in your local repository.

+<br> **Step 0** <br>
+If you are using SageMaker, ensure that your notebook is using at least a ml.g5.2xlarge.
+(If you want to run models in their non-quantized form, use a ml.g5.12xlarge).
+Set your volume size to 500GB EBS.

 <br> **Step 1** <br>
 Make sure you have an updated Python version with